-The Deputy City Manager for Strategic Support is responsible for the oversight and management of four City departments, which include the Water Utilities Department, Human Resources, Information Technology, and Municipal Court.
-This group also includes Handitran/Special Transit.
+The Deputy City Manager for Strategic Support is responsible for the oversight and management of five City departments, which include the Water Utilities Department, Human Resources, Information Technology, Municipal Court, and Handitran/Special Transit.

 The Water Utilities Department is responsible for assuring a continuous supply of safe high quality drinking water and collection and safe disposal of wastewater.
 The City is recognized nationally for its advanced technology in water treatment.
 Transmission capacity was designed to anticipate future peak demands well into this century.
 The department has three divisions: Operations, Business Services, and Treatment.
 The department received awards from the United States Environmental Protection Agency, Texas Municipal Utilities Association, Texas Water Utilities Association and the American Water Works Association.